railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

    *Employees' monthly summary timesheet*

-If you install the module :mod:`report_timesheet` you'll have many more reports available.
+* Reviewing profit of timesheet, using the menu :menuselection:`Human Resources --> Reporting --> Timesheets --> Timesheet Profit`.

-Some new graphs become available through the menus :menuselection:`Human Resources --> Reporting --> This Month` and :menuselection:`Human Resources --> Reporting --> All Months`, for example:
+* You can then use the statistical reports to analyze your services by period,by product or by account using the menu :menuselection:`Human Resources --> Reporting --> Timesheets --> Timesheet Analysis` and :menuselection:`Human Resources --> Reporting --> Timesheets --> Timesheet Sheet Analysis`.

-*  :guilabel:`Timesheet by User`

-*  :guilabel:`Timesheet by Invoice`

-*  :guilabel:`Daily Timesheet by Account`

-*  :guilabel:`Timesheet by Account`

 .. figure::  images/service_timesheet_graph.png
    :scale: 50